Introduction

 Nonstatic and Static Affirmation and Negation Phenomena

 Could we give an example?
-An affirmation which is nonstatic would be, for instance, the table.
-The table is affected by things, it can affect other things, it has a beginning, it has an end, it changes from moment to moment, and from moment to moment it is coming closer to its end.
-An affirmation phenomenon which is static would be the Essential Nature Body of a Buddha; that’s an affirmation, it’s static – Svabhavakaya – that’s a static affirmation.
+An affirmation that is nonstatic would be, for instance, the table.
+The table is affected by things, and it can affect other things; it has a beginning, it has an end, it changes from moment to moment, and from moment to moment, it is coming closer to its end.
+An affirmation phenomenon that is static would be the Essential Nature Body of a Buddha; that’s an affirmation, it’s static – Svabhavakaya (Skt.
+Svabhāvakāya) – that’s a static affirmation.

-Now for negations.
-A nonstatic one would be, according to Prasangika, the not-yet-happening tomorrow.
-The not-yet-happening tomorrow is getting closer and closer and can change into a happening tomorrow.
-It would be a happening today, actually; that’s what it would change into.
-Or, let’s say, not-melted can change into melted.
+Now, for negations.
+A nonstatic one would be, according to Prasangika (Skt.
+Prāsaṅgika), the not-yet-happening tomorrow.
+The not-yet-happening tomorrow is getting closer and closer and can change into a presently happening tomorrow.
+It would be a presently happening today, actually; that’s what it would change into.
+Or, let’s say, not-yet-melted can change into melted.
 A static negation would be “no such thing as an invader from the fifth dimension.”
-Yes, that’s a static negation.
-It’s never going to change – unless they come into existence.
-Or another nonstatic one would be “Simon is not here.”
+It’s never going to change unless they come into existence.
+Another nonstatic one would be, “Simon is not here.”
 The not-present Simon can change into the present Simon – he can come here – that’s not static.
 The past year, it’s getting further and further passed, would be a nonstatic negation.
 It has passed; it’s gone.

-Non-conceptual and Conceptual Cognition of Affirmation and Negation Phenomena
+Non-Conceptual and Conceptual Cognition of Affirmation and Negation Phenomena

 How can you see it non-conceptually?